aeternity/protocol/AENS.md

 expiration date is to prevent situations where the private keys, which control the name, are lost, making the name unusable as well.

+The salted (blind) preclaim followed in a later generation by a name revealing claim was introduced to avoid front-running.
+At the same time it introduces problems in UX, two transactions are needed, the salt needs to be remembered/stored, etc. By the introduction (in Lima) of auctions the front-running is no longer an issue - hence, from Ceres onwards, the preclaim is _optional_.
+The user can then initiate an auction (or immediately claim long names) directly with a `NameClaimTx` (with salt = 0).
+Note: it is still possible to do a preclaim followed by a claim!

 ## Specification